r-a-dobson/BIOWELL/README.md

 1)  **Customization**: Adapt the scale to diverse research settings and environments.
-Whether you’re studying woodlands, wetlands, urban parks, or other ecological contexts, the `BIO-WELL` package allows for easy modification of stem questions and attributes to suit the specific environment under investigation.
+Whether you’re studying woodlands, wetlands, urban parks, or other ecological contexts, the `BIOWELL` package allows for easy modification of stem questions and attributes to suit the specific environment under investigation.